 Job skills are “hard skills.”
 Hard skills include things like technical knowledge: how to make the perfect cup of coffee, how to perform landscape maintenance, or how to operate a cash register.
 Life skills are transferable skills, and include things like customer service, punctuality and communication.
 Both hard and transferable skills are necessary to succeed in the workplace, and HopeWorks helps trainees learn both.

-We teach these skills through a training program embedded in three distinct businesses: Ground Works landscaping, Renew Home and Decor and Kindred Kitchen.
-Each training program is between 10 – 15 weeks long.
+We teach these skills through a training program embedded in four distinct businesses: Ground Works Landscaping, RENEW Home & Decor, Tomorrow’s Hope and Kindred Kitchen.
+Each training program is 12 weeks long.